 Gardening for Wildlife: Naturescaping Fundamentals

 Registration is now open for the Gardening for Wildlife Workshop!
-Sessions will be held on Wednesday, April 27th and Wednesday, May 11th.
+This year’s workshop will be held on Saturday, March 4th in Beavercreek, OR.
 Participants will learn how to create wildlife-friendly spaces in their own yard or community area by incorporating native plants and wildlife habitat components.